hailo-ai/hailo_model_zoo/training/nanodet/README.rst

    .. code-block::

       python tools/export_onnx.py --cfg_path ./config/legacy_v0.x_configs/RepVGG/nanodet-RepVGG-A0_416.yml --model_path /workspace/nanodet/workspace/RepVGG-A0-416/model_last.ckpt

 **NOTE:**\  Your trained model will be found under the following path: /workspace/nanodet/workspace/<backbone-name> /model_last.ckpt, and exported onnx will be written to /workspace/nanodet/nanodet.onnx

 ----

 Compile the Model using Hailo Model Zoo
 ---------------------------------------

-| You can generate an HEF file for inference on Hailo device from your trained ONNX model.
+| You can generate an HEF file for inference on Hailo-8 from your trained ONNX model.
 | In order to do so you need a working model-zoo environment.
 | Choose the corresponding YAML from our networks configuration directory, i.e. ``hailo_model_zoo/cfg/networks/nanodet_repvgg.yaml``\ , and run compilation using the model zoo:

 .. code-block::

    hailomz compile --ckpt nanodet.onnx --calib-path /path/to/calibration/imgs/dir/ --yaml path/to/nanodet_repvgg.yaml --start-node-names name1 name2 --end-node-names name1 --classes 80

 * | ``--ckpt`` - path to  your ONNX file.
 * | ``--calib-path`` - path to a directory with your calibration images in JPEG/png format